eckhchri/pcars-ds-liveview/README.md

 - Extract a release or clone the master to your Webserver
 - Rename config-sample.js to config.js and change settings with an editor, at least the API settings (ServerURL and Port) which are to be used
 - If you want no watermarks on Google Maps you need a API key ([HowTo](https://developers.google.com/maps/documentation/javascript/get-api-key)).
 If you have one set it in the config file or use the URL parameter described below.
-- Open the website in Chrome, default URL: http://[your Webserver url]/index.html
+- Open the website in Chrome, default URL: http://[your Webserver url]/index.html   - Don't use https, because liveview polls the API via http requests and Chrome blocks these http requests if liveview is opened via https.
 - If you get no data from DS API, look at the "[Troubleshooting](#troubleshooting)" section

 **URL paramters**